 semanage permissive -a varnishd_t # add to the list of permissive types semanage permissive -d varnishd_t # delete permissive type semanage permissive -l # list permissive types

 As mentioned earlier, SELinux will prevent Varnish from reading your mail server configuration.
-This works by abstracting resources such as paths, programs or port numbers with types, and then allowing certain types to perform specific operations on other types.
+This works by abstracting resources, such as paths, programs or port numbers with types, and then allowing certain types to perform specific operations on other types.

 The SELinux policy contains several types related to Varnish, you may put in permissive mode the one that is denied operations according to the audit log.

-It will very likely be one of:
+It will very likely be one of the following:

 varnishd_t is allowed to read configuration files labeled as